uw-dims/dims-finalreport/docs/source/challenges.rst

 This problem was exacerbated in the DIMS Project due to the large number of new and rapidly changing tools and technologies that are necessary to assemble a system with the complexity defined in the project scope of work.
-Given project team members had experience in specific programming languages and some familiarity with Unix system administration on their own development workstations.
-Going beyond their experience and pushing them to rapidly and constantly learn new things is not easy, and is sometimes resisted.
+Certain project team members had experience in specific programming languages, limiting their ability to contribute in some situations.
+Most had some familiarity with Unix system administration on their own development workstations, but were not able to branch out to unfamiliar Linux distributions.
 During this project every team member was pushed to learn new programming languages, new data storage mechanisms, new inter-process communication protocols, new software development tools and processes, new types of security event data, and new concepts in network and host forensics required to process security event data, threat intelligence streams, and malware artifact metadata.

 .. _staffingchallenges: